…….. …………..i’d rather be whole than good’ (carl jung)

 in case you don’t know’ (velvet underground)

-.and with this work we can realise that others are projecting onto us too, which can assist us free ourselves from being affected by the opinions others have of us, their judgement, anger, frustration and so on…. as if they are feeling this, most likely it is because they are projecting onto us…. so we can be freer to not take things so personally….hence the saying
+And with this work we can realise that others are projecting onto us too, which can assist us free ourselves from being affected by the opinions, judgement, anger, frustrations others may towards us.
+If they have an emotional response such as those, likely it is because we are being their projection screens, their mirrors – so they can see who they are.
+This can free us from taking these things so personally:

 “what other people think about you is none of your business”

-debbie fords books ‘dark side of the light chasers’, and ‘why good people do bad things’,
+‘Dark side of the Light chasers’ and ‘Why good people do bad things’ by Debbie Ford.